hessllab/HW_2/README.md

 2012-11-06,rabbit,19
 2012-11-06,deer,2
 ```
-`tail -n 3` will show the last 3 lines of the result of the previous command.
+`tail -n 3` will show the last 3 lines of the result of previous command.
 This means line 3, 4, and 5 of animals.txt.
 ```
 2012-11-05,raccoon,7
 2012-11-06,rabbit,19
 2012-11-06,deer,2
 ```
-`sort > final.txt` will align the first column of the file in descending order and export the data into a text file, that is named as final.txt.
-The resulting file will have lines 3-5 of Animals.txt sorted by date (newest first).
+`sort > final.txt` will align the first column of the file in descending order and export the data into a text file, which is named as final.txt.
+The resulting file will have lines 3-5 of animals.txt sorted by date (newest first).
 ```
 2012-11-06,rabbit,19
 2012-11-06,deer,2